AdobeDocs/document-cloud-learn.en/help/sign/admin/intro-admin-overview.md

     <div>
     <a href="create-a-report.md"><strong>Creating a report</strong></a>
     </div>
-    <em>Create and schedule reports to gain visibiity into your organization's use of Acrobat Sign</em>
+    <em>Create and schedule reports to gain visibility into your organization's use of Acrobat Sign</em>
     <br>
   </td>
   <td>